 This A-Level is a two year qualification.
 This linear course will enable students to develop their photographic skills and record images in a variety of ways.
-Students will explore the context of historical and contemporary photography, analysing and writing their ideas in a way that demonstrates their critical thinking through a series of essays.
+Students will explore the context of historical and contemporary photography, analysing and writing their ideas in a way that demonstrates their critical.
 Creative development through use of digital processes and drawing for purpose will generate a wide variety of visual outcomes.
 These skills are linked to industry based practices such as Moving Image, Animation, Games Illustration, Graphic Design including Magazine Layouts and Branding.
 Students will be expected to present personal and reflective work developed from a wide range of research.
-This is a coursework based subject which requires a significant amount of time devoted to practical work.

 This course offers varied creative opportunities and a foundation in critical thinking, which give students a strong basis for entry into most higher education courses.
 Specifically it can feed into courses in Media and Television, Graphic Design, Illustration, Journalism, Fashion, Animation, as well as Medical or Forensic Photography.
 We enable students to develop skills in the industry standard Adobe Photoshop inclusive of Animation, GIFs and Surface Pattern Design.

 We encourage and support independent gallery visits to explore contemporary practice which extends student experience and develops their ability to be independent and confident critical thinkers.